After After Nature

 berliner-prize.jpg

 1994.
 Johannes Bobrowski Medaille (medal), Berliner Literaturpreis.
 Sebald was one of six Berlin Literature Prize winners in 1994.
 Bobrowksi (1917-1965), after whom Sebald’s medal was named, was a Russian-born German writer.
+[NOTE: As I learned from a comment below, Bobrowski was born 1917 in Eastern Prussia, then part of the German Empire.]
 The associated publication, Der Berliner Literaturpreis 1994 (Berlin: Verlag Volk & Welt, 1996) curiously contains an excerpt from Der Ringe des Saturn titled Dunwich Heath & Middleton, even though that book hadn’t been published at the time of the award.
 It wasn’t published until 1995, the year between the award and the commemorative publication.

 1994.
 Preis der Literatour Nord.